Adroiti/docs-for-code-review-tools/tfsec/aws-rds-encrypt-cluster-storage-data.md

-Pattern: There is no encryption specified or encryption is disabled on the RDS Cluster
+Pattern: Disabled encryption for AWS RDS cluster storage

 Issue: -

 ## Description

 Encryption should be enabled for an RDS Aurora cluster.

-When enabling encryption by setting the kms_key_id, the storage_encrypted must also be set to true.
+When enabling encryption by setting the `kms_key_id` and `storage_encrypted` must also be set to true.

 **Resolution**: Enable encryption for RDS clusters and instances.